saddledata/uidocs/docs/api-reference/endpoints.md

 title: API Endpoints
 ---

 This is a summary of the available API endpoints.
-For a full, interactive API specification, please see our [OpenAPI/Swagger documentation](/api/swagger).

 ## Resources